Find Affordable College Courses

 Read More…

-Clayton State University came in at #10 in this year’s edition of the Most Popular Psychology Bachelor’s Degree Schools in Georgia ranking.
-Clayton State University is a moderately-sized public school located in the large suburb of Morrow.
+Clayton State University landed the #10 spot in the 2023 rankings for the most popular bachelor’s degree psychology programs.
+Clayton State University is a medium-sized public school located in the suburb of Morrow.

 About 88% of the students majoring in psychology at the school are women while 12% are male.